-Every day we ignore this problem, the impact will get worse.
+Every day we ignore this problem, the impact gets worse.
 Urgent action needs to be taken to get super working for women.

 We call on our parliamentarians to:

 2. Pay every worker super on every dollar earned: Eliminate the minimum threshold for compulsory employer contributions of $450 per month in earnings, so that even if we only work for a few hours a month for a particular employer we are still paid superannuation.
 Too many people have been locked out of super for far too long.